Nurseries Online

 • WHITE GENOA

-Grows well in cooler areas, yellow green skin and a softer taste than many figs.
+Grows well in cooler areas with yellow/green skin and a softer taste than many figs.

 • BROWN TURKEY

-Useful as it crops over a long period commencing early.
-Large fruit that are sweet.
-Very hardy tree that does well in inland areas.
+A useful tree as it crops over a long period commencing early.
+Has large fruit that are sweet.
+A very hardy tree that does well in inland areas.

 • CAPE WHITE